Shin-Issei/scrimbareactjs/src/Notes.md

 At least this is easy to follow without that stupid scrimba site.
 I almost want to take it down on the name alone.

+# Session 2 Notes

+It only took a fucking hour and a half but I finally.. *finally* learned something that I didn't know before. <Fragment/> allows you to avoid having unnecessary <divs> nested within the root node.
+I must have wondered about that at some point but I definitely didn't know about that until now.
+Just with that this video has justified itself.
+I'll do what ever it says.